 Treating 3-in-1 booster side effects

-Remember, if you are under 16, you should not take medicines that contain aspirin.
+If you are under 16, do not take medicines that contain aspirin.

 Monitoring vaccine safety